 Digital advancements are bolstering the franchise development model.
 It helps to improve communication by enabling franchisors to monitor everything in real-time.
 With established operators such as Vapiano having successfully expanded via the franchise model, other players are looking to get on board.
 As the competition gets intense, others are doing it seeing as they already have simple management systems and processes that ensure the quality does not go for a toss.
 Players are re-configuring their business model to suit franchising.
 They are ensuring consistency by developing supplier relationships to de-skilling operations and creating systems that can flex and keep up with a wide variety of spaces.

-The market research report includes a detailed segmentation of the market by daypart, channel, format, and geography.
+The market research report includes a detailed segmentation of the market by

 Most casual restaurants are trying to leverage upon healthy food, combo options, and competitive pricing